 All tracks are accredited by the NJ Board of Nursing and the Accreditation Commission for Education in Nursing (ACEN) and approved for Veteran Training.

-Enrollment into the JFK Muhlenberg Snyder School of Nursing and Union County College is done through JFK Medical Center Muhlenberg Harold B. and Dorothy A. Snyder Schools.
+Enrollment into the JFK Muhlenberg Snyder School of Nursing and Union College of Union County NJ is done through JFK Medical Center Muhlenberg Harold B. and Dorothy A. Snyder Schools.
 There is no need to enroll with each school.

 For more information on the school's Nursing program, admissions requirements, course requirements, etc., visit the: